arjun-chanda/SQL-Library-Management-System-Project-/README.md

   employees AS e2
   ON b.manager_id=e2.emp_id;

+  **Task 11.
+Create a Table of Books with Rental Price Above a Certain Threshold: **

   CREATE TABLE expensive_books AS
   SELECT * FROM books
   WHERE rental_price >= 7.00;

+  ** Task 12: Retrieve the List of Books Not Yet Returned**

   SELECT * FROM Issuedstatus AS ist
   LEFT JOIN